Updated: December 9, 2024

 Goldcrest is a buyer’s agent that is based in Lisbon, Porto, and the Algarve.
 Equipped with local knowledge, exclusive networks, and international experience, we provide expert, impartial advice on real estate investments and how to buy property in Lisbon, Portugal.
 From scouting out the perfect property through to property acquisition, we have you covered throughout the process.
 Our team of skilled experts is available to cater to all your real estate needs, offering insightful expertise and strategic advice.
 Book a complimentary call with us today.

-Frequently Asked Questions about How to Get a Mortgage in Portugal
+Frequently Asked Questions About Getting a Mortgage in Portugal

 Portuguese banks offer mortgages to residents and non-residents.
 If you do not have a fiscal representative or a buyer’s agent, you can approach a major Portuguese financial institution – such as Santander, Novo Banco, BBVA, EuroBic, or Bankinter – directly.